 Here Are some Police Scanner Facts

-A Police scanner is great to have during times of bad weather, thats why we have one on our main page.
+A Police scanner is great to have during times of bad weather.
 If you have ever had a standard (analog) Scanner, over the past 10 years you probably have noticed that you don't hear as much on it as you used to.
 Thats because in the past decade the trend has been that most states have moved their communications to a digitial tower based network system, Known as APCO-25<-see definition at Wikipedia)

 .
 These tower network systems have at least one tower per county in each state they are in.
 The radio signals coming off of these towers are digital and cannot be received by an older standard analog scanner.
 To receive Digital Police Radio Signals you must have a digital scanner.
 When shopping for a new scanner a digital scanner will state in its specification list that it can receive digital radio signals.
 If it does not state that it can receive digital signals, then it WILL NOT and do not assume that it will.
 You will have to pay a higher price for a digital capable scanner then you would for a cheaper one and I do not know of any cheap digital scanners, although the price of digital scanners have been trending somewhat lower since spring of 2010